linode/docs/docs/websites/hosting-a-website-2.md

 ## Host a Website on Your Linode

 Hosting a website is one of the most common uses for a Linode.
-The process for getting your website up and running varies greatly with the size and complexity of your project.
-This guide will walk you through the process of setting up some of the most common types of simple website.
+A website can be anything from a single HTML file to an interactive application with multiple components, and the hosting process varies greatly depending on the type of website being served.
+This guide will walk you through the process of setting up some of the most common simple website types.

 Complete the steps in our [Getting Started](/docs/getting-started/) and [Securing Your Server](/docs/security/securing-your-server/) guides before you begin.
 The steps in this guide will take you from a configured Linode to a fully functioning website.

 {{< note >}}
 This guide was written for Debian 9 and Ubuntu 18.04.
-If you are using a different distribution, see our []() guides for distro-specific information.
+If you are using a different distribution, you will have to adapt some of the commands (e.g. using `yum` instead of `apt`).
 {{< /note >}}

+## Set Up a Web Server

+The application you use to serve your website depends on the type of site.
+Find the section below that matches your situation.

-## Static Sites
+### Static Sites

-If your website consists only of static files–HTML, CSS, Javascript, and images–then you only need to set up a simple web server to serve the static files.
-Static sites include everything from bare-bones HTML and CSS pages to much more complicated [React.js](https://reactjs.org/) apps.
+If your website consists entirely of static files–HTML, CSS, JavaScript, and images–then you only need to set up a simple web server to serve the files.
+Static sites include everything from bare-bones HTML pages to much more complicated [React.js](/docs/development/javascript/deploy-a-react-app-on-linode/) apps.
 NGINX is a good choice for hosting this type of website.

 {{< note >}}
 If you are planning to host a simple site such as a blog or photo gallery, another option is to use a [static site generator](https://linode.com/docs/websites/static-sites/how-to-choose-static-site-generator/).